0x1-A/AutoMemProc_Beta/README.md

 # AutoMemProc

 AutoMemProc is a tool designed to simplify and streamline the process of analyzing memory dumps.
-Its main goal is to act as an interface for the Volatility framework, enhancing the user experience with automation and user-friendly prompts.
+Its main goal is to act  as an interface for the Volatility 3 framework version 2.5.0, enhancing the user experience with automation and user-friendly prompts.

 Key Features:
 - User-friendly interface: AutoMemProc provides clear prompts, asking users to input paths to memory images or choose from